ROME’S DOUBLE COLA BUILDING NAMED TO THE NATIONAL REGISTER OF HISTORIC PLACES.

 The 1937 Double-Cola Bottling Company building is significant in architecture as a good example of the use of the International style for a commercial building.
 It is significant because it is one of a kind in the area.
 It is a two-story, square building with a flat roof.
 The buff-colored brick is laid in running bond.
 Black glazed terra cotta is used for the wainscoting, window sills, entry door surround, on the top of the parapet, and in a stepped style on the upper building corners.
 There is black glazed terra cotta detailing the recessed front entrance.
 The first floor was originally a large open space for bottling machinery and storage, which extended into the rear additions.
 There is a large, brick, one-story rear addition dating from 1947.
 Other earlier additions were demolished in 1966 to make room for a packaged steel-frame Butler-type structure, now with its siding removed and used for covered parking.

-Some of the challenges that Dr. Vargo faced were water penetration and poor original construction condition, the environmental issues such as waiting on a certificate of closure for monitoring well testing, and perhaps the biggest challenge was being able to find information on the building.
-He was able to contact the founder’s daughter and uncover documents for the building.
-He is still trying to locate a photograph of the building when Double-Cola was in business here by offering by asking for help from the community.
+Some of the challenges that Dr. Vargo faced were water penetration and poor original construction condition, and environmental issues such as waiting on a certificate of closure for monitoring well testing.
+Perhaps the biggest challenge was being able to find information on the building.
+The doctor was able to contact the founder’s daughter and uncover documents for the building.
+He is still trying to locate a photograph of the building when Double-Cola was in business here by requesting help from the community.
+Our historic renovation receives many awards on a state and national level.
+Rehabilitating the building has had a big impact on the surrounding community.
+It seems like Dr. Vargo started a trend, and other members of the community are taking an interest in restoring our historical landmarks to their original appearance and learning about the history of Rome.
+Dr. Vargo truly cares about the community and loves to tell the stories he has uncovered about the building and how things used to be.